ShatDev/honeyproof/README.md

 So you can check 10 coins for SAFU on 0.1 BNB
 or check SAFU on 1 BNB for a single coin.

+# Free Trial
+If you click dofreetrial(),
+you will get 10000 coin (1 slot) to check.
+You can use it only 1 time.
+And you should have at least 0.01 BNB in your wallet.
+(To avoid abusing)

 # Referral
 You need to put referral_adr in check_safe() function to check SAFU of the token.
 In normal case, you spend multiple of 10000 coin (1 slot) for checking.